Wintermute0110/Game-database-info/README.md

 # Game-database-info #

-Game database info to be used in creation of xml files or kodi scraper files
+Game database info to be used in creation of xml files or kodi scraper files.

-## Pending information ##
+**IMPORTANT** This repository is read-only and must not be updated.
+Change the CSV files in [AEL-offline-scraper](https://github.com/Wintermute0110/AEL-offline-scraper).

 ## Data conversion ##
 Bash script to convert csv files to hyperspin style xml.
 To convert just one csv pass